danielcyrus/MetagolNT/README.md

 learnNT(Pos,Neg,33,10,true).
 ```

-The following code demonstrates learning from a few simple background knowledge and examples(The sample doesn't have any noises):
+The following code demonstrates learning from a few simple background knowledge and examples:
 ``` Prolog
 :- use_module(metagolNT).